dcunited001/dcunited001.github.io/_posts/2017-09-14-speed-of-thought-illusion-of-separation.md

 #### And Is Made Of At Least Two Kinds of Stars?

-Sociophysical networks, which have spaces of varying topology: both physical spaces and more logical spaces.
-In one we are literally made of star dust and, in the other, we form star-like graph structures.
+People, or sociophysical networks, which have spaces of varying topology: both physical spaces and more logical spaces.
+In one we are literally made of star dust and, in the other, our (intersections) form star-like graph structures.

 Sociophysical systems exhibit a wide array of behavior that can be modeled with physics metaphors.
 The movement of people in a mall have